 “You adapt and overcome,” he says.
 “Half the fun in life is adapting, although I have learnt (eventually) that if it hurts, don’t do it.”

 The philosophy he has applied to all aspects of his life- even in the bathroom.
 His injuries limited his ability to clean himself after using the WC.
 “I had already had the toilet raised to help me, but it was getting more and more difficult to clean myself, as I couldn’t get my hands behind my back.
 I wouldn’t expect my wife to wipe my bottom: it’s embarrassing!” explains Dave.

-A friend told him about Closomat shower toilets, so he asked his Occupational Therapist about the product; under a Disabled Facilities Grant, a Closomat Palma Vita shower (wash and dry) toilet was installed at his home some three years.
+A friend told him about Closomat wash and dry toilets, so he asked his Occupational Therapist about the product; under a Disabled Facilities Grant, a Closomat Palma Vita wash and dry toilet was installed at his home some three years ago.